 Use the Internet.
-The Internet is the most exciting, unlimited resource that anyone could imagine and it is right at your finger tips.
+The Internet is the most exciting, unlimited English resource that anyone could imagine and it is right at your finger tips.

-Students should develop skills so that they are able to talk about different topics.
-Try and learn new issues that are useful in different contexts.
-Using a thesaurus is a good way to develop your skills.
+Students should develop vocabulary so that they are able to talk about different topics.
+Try and learn new words that are useful in different contexts.
+Using a thesaurus is a good way to develop your vocabulary.
+Let them practice changing the tone of your voice.
+Listen to native English speakers and note the way they say things the tone of their speech.
+Do they sound friendly/unfriendly, bored/interested, kind/cruel.
+Listen to how their tone affects the message they are giving you.
+Try and vary your tone when you are speaking.

-To improve your skills, students must find partners to practice with.
-It is advisable to find someone at the same level as you, but has different skills.
-That way you will be forced to learn a lot.
+To improve your English speaking skills, students/children must find partners to practice English with.
+It is advisable to find someone at the same level as you, but has a different first language.
+That way you will be forced to practice in English.